 The Program Director for the Nurse Anesthesia specialty is Michael Greco, DNP, CRNA.

 The Council on Accreditation of Nurse Anesthesia Educational Programs (COA) requires that all students matriculating into a nurse anesthesia educational program on January 1, 2022 or thereafter be enrolled in a program approved by the COA to award a practice doctoral degree.
-The program plans to submit its application to the COA for approval to award the DNP degree in August 2018.
-Pending approval by the COA, the program plans to enroll its first doctoral cohort of students in June 2019.
+The program plans to submit its application to the COA for approval to award the DNP degree on March 1, 2019.
+Pending approval by the COA, the program plans to enroll its first doctoral cohort of students on June 20, 2020.
 Further information regarding this transition may be obtained by contacting the program at 212-305-5756.